ruionwriting/ubuntu-dev-ops-toolkit/docs/install-operating-system.md

 # Install operating system

+> At the end of this guide we'll have a fresh installation of Ubuntu.
+We'll take a snaphot and we'll be able to resume or redo our VM anytime from this point in time.

 We start by powering up the newly created virtual machine.
 The Ubuntu install should load:

 ![image](https://user-images.githubusercontent.com/1220067/177011070-1485a120-aaff-49a9-bab4-f5e03db7daeb.png)